christianvoigt/argdown/docs/README.md

 * [Commandline Tool](/guide/installing-the-commandline-tool.html) If you prefer to work with the commandline install the Argdown commandline tool.
 You can define custom processes in your config file and use them in a task runner to export several argument maps for the same document at once.

 :::

+If you are getting unexpected results in your map, take a look at the [syntax rules](/syntax) of Argdown and do not forget to separate top-level elements by empty lines.